 9. Site Architecture

-Site Architecture refers to the organization of your website, navigation, and how the pages are linked together.
+Site Architecture in SEO refers to the organization of your website, navigation, and how the pages are linked together.
 An example would be “Homepage > Categories > Products” while defining how all of these different elements link to one another.

 A clear Site Architecture not only helps Google with crawling, but also helps distribute topical link authority while helping users with navigation.
 All of these elements are important.